Ph.D. in Human Development & Family Sciences

 I am a first-generation college student coming from a tough background.
 I was initially rejected as an undergraduate student at UD.
 But thanks to the support of HDFS, ten years later, I have received a bachelor’s and master’s degree and am now pursuing a Ph.D.
 I would not be where I am today without the support of Dr. Trask and HDFS.

-Daughtry presented his research on colorblindness and dismantling racism at a recent HDFS Race and Culture lecture series discussion.
-Read more about it here.
+Daughtry presented his research on colorblindness and dismantling racism at the 2020 HDFS Race and Culture lecture series discussion.